Laptop-Salad/FoodVoter/README.md

 ## What's next?
 - Currently, the dapp gives you a new vote every time you enter the website, giving you essentially an infinite number of votes.
 Next step is to prevent this
 - The UI can be improved.
-For example, a better colour scheme, making sure the images don't stretch
+For example, a better colour scheme, making sure the images don't stretch, just generally improving the UI
 - Making the website mobile friendly

 ## Acknowledgements